 Child Language Lab

-The Child Language Lab, led by Distinguished Professor Katherine Demuth, Dr Titia Benders and Dr Nan Xu Rattanasone, studies the process of early child language acquisition.
-Our goal is to understand the nature of language development in children in order to inform more targeted language therapies, providing an evidence base for health and education policy.
+The Child Language Lab, led by Distinguished Professor Katherine Demuth, Dr Titia Benders and Dr Nan Xu Rattanasone, studies the process of child language acquisition.
+Our goal is to understand the nature of language development in children in order to inform theories of language acquisition and more targeted language therapies, providing an evidence base for health and education policy.

-We focus primarily on issues at the phonetics/phonology interface, including the acquisition of grammatical morphology.
-This is done by using specifically designed tasks to gather behavioural and neurological evidence of children's developing language abilities.
+We focus primarily on issues at the phonetics/phonology/morphology interface, including the acquisition of grammatical morphology and language processing more generally.
+This is done by using specifically designed tasks to gather behavioural and neurological evidence of children's developing language abilities in both comprehension and production.
 Our methods include:

 - behavioural speech perception and production tasks